usox/json-schema-api/README.md

 ```

 ## Example

 You can find a working example in the `example`-folder.

 Just cd to the example-folder and fire up the the php internal webserver `php -S localhost:8888`.
-Now you can send `POST`-Requests to the api like this curl-request.
+Now you can send `POST`-Requests to the api like this using curl.

 ```shell script
 curl -X POST -d '{"method": "beerlist", "parameter": {"test1": "foobar", "test2": 666}}' "http://localhost:8888"
 ```

+## Error-Handling

+Basically there are three types of errors.
+All of them get logged.

+### ApiExceptions
+If a handler throws an exception which extends the `ApiException` exception class, the api will
+return a `Bad Request (400)` response including an error message (the exception message) and an error code for reference
+within a json response.

+### InternalException
+Internal errors, like non-existing schema files, invalid schemas and such, will return a `Internal Server Error (500)` response.

+In Addition, optionally available context information within the exception will be logged, too.

+### Throwables
+Any Throwables which are thrown within an api handler, will be catched, logged and return a `Internal Server Error (500)` response.